 Documents Needed to Claim Denied Boarding Compensation

-Keep everything related to your denied boarding flight and alternative flight (booking confirmation, boarding passes, electronic ticket, luggage tags, etc.).
+Keep everything about the denied boarding flight and alternative flight (booking confirmation, boarding passes, electronic ticket, luggage tags, etc.).
 Keep all receipts if you have any additional expenses related to your claim.
 Request information about the reason you were denied boarding.
-Note your arrival time at your final destination, since you compensation will be calculated based on it.
+Note your arrival time at your final goal since you compensation will be calculated based on it.